Home > Project > Explainer Series

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Chopping firewood can be one of the greatest glories of camping.
+While camping, making firewood can be a heck of a lot of fun.
 You get to use fun tools for a brief spell, work up a sweat, but don’t actually have to do it all day so it turns into “work.”
-Kind of like taking a friend’s kids to the park, it’s the perfect dose of awesome, which you wrap up before it becomes a chore.
+Kind of like taking a friend’s kids to the park; it’s the perfect dose of awesome, which you wrap up before it becomes a chore.

-But which tool to choose?
-We break down a few options here, and give a little guidance as to which is the best for a given task.
+But which tool should you choose?
+I’ll break down a few options here and give some guidance as to which is best for a given task.

 Hatchet

-The hatchet is a good choice for the campfire, and has some additional uses that make it a solid all-around outdoors tool.
+The hatchet is a good choice for the campfire and has some additional uses that make it a solid all-around outdoor tool.

 Hults Bruk Hatchet Camping

-The Hults Bruk Almike is one of our favorite camping hatchets
+The Hults Bruk Almike is one of our favorite camping hatchets; (photo/Sean McCoy)

-Choose a hatchet for cutting limbs from downed trees, or chopping through small logs to make firewood.
-The hatchet is also good for making kindling from small logs, although it won’t do much good for trying to split larger logs.
+Choose a hatchet for cutting limbs from downed trees or chopping through small logs to make firewood.
+The hatchet is also suitable for making kindling from small logs, although it won’t do much good for trying to split larger logs.

 A hatchet is useful around camp.
-If kept razor sharp (it should be), it can make shavings to start a fire or hone sticks into cooking skewers.
-It can even be used to break down big game for transport, or pound tent pegs in a pinch.
+If kept razor-sharp (it should be), it can make shavings to start a fire or hone sticks into cooking skewers.
+It can even break down big game for transport or pound tent pegs in a pinch.

-Choose a hatchet as an alternative to a survival knife, as a tool to collect small firewood, and as an all-around camp tool.
+Choose a hatchet as an alternative to a survival knife, as a tool to collecting small firewood, and as an all-around camp tool.
 It’s a great choice for the camper.

 Hatchets have a few points of differentiation, and the biggest is likely price.

-Hatchets are intended to be swung with one hand, and most people will be comfortable with a handle length of about 16″ and weight of around one pound.
+Hatchets are intended to be swung with one hand, and most people will be comfortable with a handle length of about 16 inches and weight of around 1 pound.
 Pick one up and feel it in your hand.
 Is it comfortable?
 Feel like it’ll swing well?
 Then it should do the trick.

 Axe